ErlingSigurdson/Drv7SegQ595/README.md

 Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used. **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
 A single 595 provides an 8-bit shift register, which is sufficient to hold a segment pattern corresponding to a glyph.
-The register's 8 bits are reffered to as **segment byte** or **`seg_byte`**.
+The register's 8 bits are referred to as **segment byte** or **`seg_byte`**.

 Another 1 to 4 signals come from a set of GPIO-driven transistors.
 Combined with the shift register, it is sufficient